LBJ School alumni take the mission of public service out of the classroom and into the workplace to truly change the world.

 Nominations: Anyone can nominate an LBJ alumn for this award with a letter of recommendation.
 Including a resume or CV of the nominee is encouraged but optional.
 Alumni may nominate themselves.
 All nominations are confidential.

-Deadline: Submit nominations to the Alumni Board Recognition Committee, c/o the Office of Alumni Affairs or through U.S. mail to LBJ School of Public Affairs, P.O.
-Box Y, Austin, TX, 78713.
+Deadline: Submit nominations to the Alumni Board Recognition Committee, c/o Alumni Relations or through U.S. mail to LBJ School of Public Affairs, P.O.
+Box Y, Austin, TX 78713.

 Distinguished Public Service Award

-The Distinguished Public Service Award (DPSA) was established in 1989 by the LBJ School Alumni Board (previously Alumni Association).
+The Distinguished Public Service Award (DPSA) was established in 1989 by the LBJ School Alumni Board.
 The award is presented each year to an LBJ School alumnus whose career and public service record best represent the values on which the school was founded.